cloudmesh-deprecated/class-tasks/docs/source/stack.rst

 1. develop cloudmesh based workflow management for HPC jobs on comet/juliet supercomputers expand existing hpc command xx
 2. depends on Slurm
 3. in alternate coexisting installs (we need for centos, windows 10, and ubuntu)
+4. as ansible does not run on windows you have a choice on deploying it in a vm or docker.
+For that reason all Windows project must do this project first.